NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

 delivered.

 ## Transform static time series into forecasts

 A common workflow in developing models is transforming data generated from a realization and stored in a single column into deterministic forecasts to account for the effects of the look-ahead.
 Usually, this workflow leads to large data duplications in the overlapping windows between forecasts.

-PowerSystems provides a method to transform SingleTimeSeries data into Deterministic forecasts without duplicating any data.
-The resulting object behaves exactly like a Deterministic.
+PowerSystems provides a method to transform `SingleTimeSeries` data into `Deterministic` forecasts without duplicating any data.
+The resulting object behaves exactly like a `Deterministic`.
 Instead of storing windows at each initial time it provides a view into the existing data at incrementing offsets.

 Here's an example: